-What do you need to open a mechanic shop?
+What do you need to open an auto repair shop?

 It is good to obtain all necessary documents, tools, and finances.
 As you go through and plan the shop’s essentials, it will be easier to check all requirements and save you from last-minute hassle.